spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/03-aws.md

 # AWS Cloud Account Permissions

-The following **four** policies include all the required permissions for provisioning clusters through Spectro Cloud:
+The following **four** policies include all the required permissions for provisioning clusters through Palette:

 ### Controller Policy